All your questions about Soundation’s real-time collaboration, answered.

 Unfortunately it’s not possible to use VST plug-ins on Soundation at this time.
 However, as more and more VST plug-ins developers are interested in developing an online version of their products, you might be able to use some of the most well-known plug-ins on Soundation in the future.

-As a user with a Premium account, you’ll be able to:
+As a user with a Creator account, you’ll be able to:

 Soundation is not available as a mobile app or plug-in at the moment.